CUNYTechPrep/ctp-fall-wd-curriculum/CTP Curriculum/Week 2 Lesson Plan - React Fundamentals & Project Kickoff.md

 ## LAUNCH (10 minutes)

 ### Hook:
 "Today you become React developers!
 By the end of this session, you'll build interactive components and form teams around projects you're passionate about.
-React powers Facebook, Netflix, Airbnb, and countless other applications - and now it will power yours."
+React powers Facebook, Netflix, Airbnb, and countless other applications - and now it will power yours.
+These React apps are deployed to cloud services like AWS S3, serving millions of users globally - which is exactly where your projects will end up!"

 ### React Mental Model Activity: